 Under current accounting standards, the Corporation is required to report the cost of providing charity care.
-The cost of charity care provided by the Corporation totaled \$2,214,426 and \$2,659,777 for the years ended June 30, 2015 and 2014, respectively.
+The cost of charity care provided by the Corporation totaled \$2,507,535 and \$2,214,426 for the years ended June 30, 2016 and 2015, respectively.
 Rates charged by the Hospital for regulated services are determined based on an assessment of direct and indirect cost calculated pursuant to the methodology established by the Maryland Health Services Cost Review Commission (the Commission).
 For any charity services rendered by the Corporation, the cost of charity care is calculated by applying the estimated total cost-to-charge ratio for the Hospital services to the total amount of charges for services provided to patients benefitting from the charity care policies of the Hospital.

-A Maryland hospital either receives payments from or makes payments to the Commission with respect to an Uncompensated Care Fund ("UCC") established for rate-regulated hospitals in Maryland.
+A Maryland hospital either receives payments from or makes payments to the Commission with respect to an Uncompensated Care Fund (UCC) established for rate-regulated hospitals in Maryland.
 The UCC is intended to provide Maryland hospitals with funds to support the provision of uncompensated care at those hospitals.
-The Hospital received net payments from the UCC of \$168,462 in 2015 and made payments into the UCC of \$545,250 in 2014.
+The Hospital received net payments from the UCC of \$1,201,716 and \$168,462 for the years ended June 30 2016 and 2015, respectively.

-Revenue and Gains in Excess of Expenses
+Revenue and gains in excess of expenses

-The consolidated statements of operations include revenue and gains in excess of expenses.
+The statements of operations include revenue and gains in excess of expenses.
 Changes in unrestricted net assets, which are excluded from revenue and gains in excess of expenses, consistent with industry practice, include contributions of (and assets released from donor restrictions related to) long-lived assets and other items that are required by accounting principles generally accepted in the United States of America to be reported separately.

-Maryland Health Services Cost Review Commission
+Maryland Health Services Cost Review Commission (the Commission)